giaom/Skiplist/README.md

 - **sample-output.txt**: Sample output of the program.
 - **skiplist.cpp**: Implementation of the Skiplist data structure.
 - **skiplist.h**: Header file for skiplist.cpp.
+- **DoublyAndCircularDoublyLinkedListsDiagram.jpg**: Unrelated diagram of a doubly and a circular doubly linked list.

 ## Building and Running